 Correspondence with Tchaikovsky

-2 letters from Tchaikovsky to Anton Rubinstein have survived, dating from 1887 and 1891, of which those highlighted in bold are available in English translations on this website:
+2 letters from Tchaikovsky to Anton Rubinstein have survived, dating from 1887 and 1891, both of which have been translated into English on this website:

-3 letters from Anton Rubinstein to Tchaikovsky, dating from 1887, are preserved in the Klin House-Museum Archive.
+3 letters from Anton Rubinstein to Tchaikovsky, dating from around 1887, are preserved in the Tchaikovsky State Memorial Musical Museum-Reserve at Klin (a4, Nos.
+3831–3833).